Understanding Down Insulation

 Compressibility: Compared to synthetic insulations, down is typically more compressible, meaning that it can be packed into a very small space.
 This is great if you need to stow your down jacket or sleeping bag in a backpack.

 Longevity: Down is very resilient and will retain its loft and ability to insulate for a lifetime if you care for it properly.
-Of all the reasons to choose down, this might be the strongest one.
+Of all the reasons to choose down, this is one of the strongest.

 Performance When Wet: Down provides zero insulation when wet.
-Try sleeping in a wet down bag, and you'll have a miserable night.
-Having said that, the natural oils in goose down do provide some water resistance.
-After all, geese and ducks swim in near-freezing water all the time, and they do okay.
-As long as you take care to keep the bag dry, the occasional rainy night shouldn't be a problem.
-However, if you know that it's going to rain continuously for days, synthetic insulation that keeps you warm even if wet is a safer choice.
+Having said that, treated Water Repellent Down absorbs 30% less water than untreated down, dries 60% faster and retains much of its loft even when exposed to moisture.
+As long as you take care to keep your gear dry the occasional rain shouldn’t be a problem.
+However, if you know that it's going to rain continuously for days, synthetic insulation that keeps you warm even if wet may be a safer choice.

 Price: High-loft down is usually more expensive than synthetic insulation, though if you take into account down's longer life span, it actually makes more economic sense over the long term.

-Whether it's for a garment or sleeping bag, the shell fabric needs to be "downproof."
+Whether it's for a jacket, vest or sleeping bag, the shell fabric needs to be "downproof."
 Down feathers can poke through fabric unless it's tightly woven.
-Take a look at the shell to make sure the down isn't leaking.
+Take a look at the shell to make sure the down isn't sticking through anywhere.